LOADING . . . PLEASE WAIT

 What is it like to have a thread lift?

-Assuming the practitioner finds the thread lift suitable, and you decide to proceed, a thread lift normally goes something like this:
+Assuming the practitioner finds the thread lift suitable, and you decide to proceed, a facial thread lift normally goes something like this:

 • The practitioner decides how many threads to use and where to place them.
 The practitioner draws on your face to mark where the threads and cones will go, also marking the exit points for the threads.
 The exit points tend to be in the eyelid closure line, the line that runs from the outer corner of your eye around toward your ear.